 Burgers: Slices of smoked cheddar cheese take any burger to the next level.
 Or how about smoked swiss cheese and mushrooms on a smoked turkey burger.
 Now I am getting hungry!

-Breakfast: Smoked cheese omelets or egg bakes are delicious.
+Breakfast: Smoked cheese omelets, smoked breakfast casserole, or egg bakes are delicious.
 We recently made several smoked cheese egg bakes for a brunch we hosted, everyone loves the smoky cheese flavors.
 We've even just smoked eggs that are hard-boiled first.

 What tools are needed for smoked cheese?